maksuturva/magento_payment_module/README.md

 1. Extract the module files under Magento installation
 2. Clean Magento cache
 3. Configure the module
+4. **Ask Maksuturva to enable _"status OK"_ callback to Magento.** This is important to catch situations where customer fails to return to Magento after succesful payment.
-4. Verify the payments work
+5. Verify the payments work

 At this moment the module does not alter Magento's database schema in any way or create any custom database tables.